 Do I have to be a member to attend events?

 Nope!
 Members and non-members alike are welcome to come to all our events.
-WCCW members do get 10-20% off paid programming, so if you’re coming to a lot of stuff it might make sense to become a WCCW member.
+WCCW members do get 20% off paid programming, so if you’re coming to a lot of programming it might make sense to become a WCCW member.

 Is the WCCW wheelchair accessible?

 Yes, WCCW has a 36” wide ramp at our front entrance and a wheelchair accessible restroom.
-Read more about our accessibility at the bottom of our Visitor Info page here.
+Read more about our accessibility at the bottom of our Visitor Info page.

-Can I bring my baby or my dog when I’m working in the workcenter?
+Can I bring my baby or my dog when I’m working in the workspace?

-For the comfort and peace of other members we do not allow babies/children or pets (with the exception of service dogs) for extended stays in the workspace during workspace hours.
-Dogs and babies are generally allowed at events and weekend programming, but it’s best to check with the specific program facilitator before bringing a them to an event/program.
+Generally dogs & babies are allowed in the workspace unless they become a distraction to other members working, or if someone has allergies or feels uncomfortable for any reason.
+You’re welcome to email (email@example.com) or call ((323) 739-8847) us to makes sure it’s okay day-of before coming in.
+Dogs and babies are sometimes allowed at events and weekend programming, but it’s best to check with the specific program facilitator before bringing them to an event/program.
 We do offer specific programming just for parents and kids!
 Check the calendar for details.

 What new events do you have coming up?